 You can also bring any excess glass bottles or jars to our Yarra's Recycling Drop-off Centre in Clifton Hill.

-Your new glass bin
+Your glass bin

 How to use your purple-lidded glass bin